-- Control structures: from C and the shell. - Expression syntax: mainly from C, with several operators brought in from the shell eg file test operators. - Powerful data types built-in: dynamic arrays, lists, stacks, queues, tuples and hashes (dictionaries), very easy to use. - Regular expressions built-in: coming from sed and grep, but significantly extended to make them even more powerful. - Build filters easily: manipulate files, processes and command line arguments simply. - Storage management: done for us like most scripting languages, Java (but very unlike C!). - Plus: threads, portable graphics, OOP, functional programming, network programming and more modules than you can count.
+- Expression syntax: mainly from C, with several operators brought in from the shell eg file test operators. - Powerful data types built-in: dynamic arrays, lists, stacks, queues, tuples and hashes (dictionaries), very easy to use. - Regular expressions built-in: coming from sed and grep, but significantly extended to make them even more powerful. - Build filters easily: manipulate files, processes and command line arguments simply. - Storage management: done for us like most scripting languages, Java (but very unlike C!). - Plus: threads, portable graphics, OOP, functional programming, network programming and more modules than you can count.